valtimo-platform/valtimo-documentation/using-valtimo/plugin/configure-plugin.md

 # Configuring Plugins

-Plugins can be configured in the plugin menu in Vatlimo.
+Plugins can be configured in the plugin menu in Valtimo.
 The plugin menu is found under the admin menu.
 Admin privileges are required to configure plugins.

 Instructions for using the configuration to link an action to a process task can be found